hydrobeam/website/content/tech/emacs_setup.md

 ### `vterm`- a sweet terminal

 Every good editor needs an even better terminal.
-Emacs has a few solutions for built in terminals, but `vterm` is the clear winner.
+Emacs has a few solutions for built-in terminals, but `vterm` is the clear winner.
 Since it's based on `libvterm` (an external C library), it's fast, light and offers "near universal compatibility with terminal applications" (according to the [project repository](https://github.com/akermu/emacs-libvterm)).

 To enable it, activate the `vterm` module in your `init.el`.